Jojeker/basejmp-thesis/notes/protocol-fuzzing/protocol-learning.md

             - Or: a Neural Network can do it without prior knowledge of the protocol but with higher probability of errors
             - The abstraction removes session specific fields and parses protocol state (the reverse usually does not hold: the fields cannot provide the session information)

-### Theoretical insight: Active L* algorithm

-- Active learning approach with a teacher that finds counter-examples
-- TODO: Find more information on this

 ### Passive learning algorithm

 - Approach: collect traces passively and construct model from it